sbose78/secure-pipelines-infra/README.md

 # OpenShift Pipelines with Supply Chain Security

-What would a secure supply chain in a managed CI/Build service powered by OpenShift Pipelines look like ?
+What would a secure supply chain in a managed CI/Build service powered by OpenShift Pipelines look lik ?

 A user of this service would be able to do the following: